Hung Le Hoang

 7. Human-in-the-loop and guardrails

-Agentic systems must be able to pause.
-Ours is designed to escalate.
+Agentic systems need to be able to pause.
+Our system is built to escalate issues when needed.

-When the orchestrator hits an uncertainty threshold, it stops and asks for input.
-It proposes options and tradeoffs, then proceeds only after a decision is confirmed.
+When the orchestrator reaches a point of uncertainty, it stops and asks for input.
+It suggests options and tradeoffs, and only moves forward after a decision is made.

 Guardrails ensure changes remain safe and auditable:

-For engineering leaders, the risk profile is familiar: a disciplined internal branch-based workflow, just faster.
+For engineering leaders, the risk profile is familiar.
+It is a disciplined, branch-based workflow, just much faster.

 We are deliberate about boundaries.